 Since incorporation, we have issued or allotted share warrants for founders (Bons de souscription de parts de créateur d'entreprise, or BCE), share warrants (Bons de souscription d'actions, or BSA) and free shares (Attributions gratuites d'actions, or AGA).
-As of December 31, 2020, 650,302 BCE, 902,040 BSA, 1,077,500 AGA have been allotted (giving the right to subscribe for or acquire, respectively, 650,302, 902,040 and 1,077,500 new shares).
+As of December 31, 2021, 502,182 BCE, 735,333 BSA, 1,535,000 AGA and 129,792 SO have been allotted (giving the right to subscribe for or acquire, respectively, 502,182, 735,333, 1,535,000 and 129,792 new shares).
 See Section 19.1.5.1, "Warrants" of this Universal Registration Document.

 In the context of the "Kreos Transaction" completed in December 2019 and August 2020, part of the bond issuances was in the form of convertible bonds (Obligations Convertibles en Actions or OCA) (giving the right to subscribe to 1,452,852 new shares) and we had also issued 668,151 share warrants (BSA) subscribed by Kreos, giving the right to subscribe to 668,151 new shares.
-As of the Date of this Universal Registration Document, Kreos Capital has exercised 50% of all the issued convertible bonds and converted the totality of its share warrants
+As of the date of this Universal Registration Document, Kreos Capital has exercised 50% of all the issued convertible bonds and converted the totality of its share warrants.

-As of December 31, 2020, the exercise of all BCE, all BSA, all OCA and the definitive acquisition of all AGA allotted and outstanding will thus allow for a subscription or acquisition of 3,511,268 new ordinary shares, generating a dilution of 7.91% based on fully diluted capital.
+As of December 31, 2021, the exercise of all BCE, all BSA, all SO, all OCA and the definitive acquisition of all AGA allotted and outstanding will thus allow for a subscription or acquisition of 3,628,733 new ordinary shares, generating a dilution of 7.27% based on fully diluted capital.

-Moreover, the exercise of delegations of authority granted to the Board of Directors by the mixed general meeting of April 29, 2020 to carry out one or more capital increases could lead to additional dilution.
+Moreover, the exercise of delegations of authority granted to the Board of Directors by the combined general meeting of April 29, 2021 and by the combined general meeting to be held on May 25, 2022 to carry out one or more capital increases could lead to additional dilution.
 See Section 19.1.5, "Other Securities Giving Access to Share Capital" of this Universal Registration Document.